aakamshpm/ziplink/README.md

 ## 🚀 What is this?

 This is a production-style backend API for shortening long URLs into compact, shareable codes (think `bit.ly` or `tinyurl`).
-While there are many similar projects, this one is crafted to demonstrate proven, real-world backend strategies for scalability, speed, and reliability.
+More than a simple clone, this project demonstrates modern, real-world backend strategies for scalability, speed, and reliability.

 ---